Need Help? Just Ask.

 This can then lead to various injuries, such as torn muscles, sprains and ligament damage.
 This can leave you with restricted movement in the arm and shoulder area which may leave you unable to carry out certain tasks.
 Overreaching is a common injury associated with the workplace and generally occurs while working on scaffolding and ladders.
 Often while using a ladder you may be expected to reach to an object instead of repositioning the ladder.

-When making a personal injuries claim* it is important to determine who is liable for the cause of the accident.
+When making a personal injuries claim it is important to determine who is liable for the cause of the accident.
 In most cases, it is found that the employer is responsible as a result of a breach in duty of care or negligent behaviour.
 There are certain regulations in place which provide for health and safety in the workplace.
-The two main sets of regulation in place which provide for this are the Safety, Health and Welfare at Work Act 2005 and the Work at Height Regulations 2006.
-There are duties set out in these Act which an employer has to ensure that they provide a safe working environment for all employees.
+The two main pieces of legislation in place which provide for this are the Safety, Health and Welfare at Work Act 2005 and the Work at Height Regulations 2006.
+They set out the duties which an employer must follow to ensure that they provide a safe working environment for all employees.
 In order to determine if your employer is responsible for injuries you have sustained in the workplace it must be shown that they did not show a reasonable duty of care.

 Employees also have a responsibility to ensure that they do not act in a negligent manner in order to ensure the health and safety of both themselves and their co-workers.
-They may be found liable if this then led to an injury being sustained.
+If not, then employees may be found liable if this then led to an injury being sustained.
 It is important to note that if the injured party has contributed to the cause of the accident, through contributory negligence, they may not be entitled to make a claim.

 These regulations set out the procedures which must be followed if you are required to work at a height.
 It is an employer’s duty to minimise the chance of workplace accidents happening so it is advised that working at a height is avoided unless it is necessary.
 An employer must;